mathewlippincott/headfullofair/_pages/boundarylayers.md

 Now that we have a sense for what a boundary layer feels like, lets explore how plants make one.

-Now I’m a lone pine tree in a field.
+I’m going to be a lone pine tree in a field.

 ![me as a tree](../assets/images/boundarylayers/meandtree.png)